Phoenix-ju/greenhouses-in-France/README.md

 ###### Data collection.
 Source 3.
 * [Building Footprint from MS Satellite](https://github.com/microsoft/GlobalMLBuildingFootprints)

-Among this data, building footprints were selected from three squares covering the southern region of Préalpes de Provence in France.
-The files were converted to the required format, from .csv.gz to GeoJSON, for further processing in GIS.
+Among this data, building footprints were selected from three satellite imagies (3 squares) covering the southern region of Préalpes de Provence and including the whole Côte d'Azur region in France.
+The files were converted to the required format (from .csv.gz to GeoJSON) for further processing in GIS.
 ([code for json conversion](https://github.com/microsoft/GlobalMLBuildingFootprints/blob/main/scripts/make-gis-friendly.py))

 ###### The next step in GIS after data processing.